SamMartin92/tic-tac-to/README.md

 - As mentioned below in the credits, I have made a tic-tac-toe game previously as some general practice while learning javascript.
 I would like to introduce that as an option in the game choice screen.
 In this instance, to keep the project single minded, I did not add that feature.
 - Of course, the ideal end-goal of this project would be to allow the two-player game be played on two different devices.
 However, that is beyond the scope of this project.

- ### Font & Color Scheme
+ ### Font & Colour Scheme
 - The main font used for the theme of this site is 'Bubblegum Sans' from Google Fonts.
-This was chosen as it is a cute, playful font and appealling to a child user target audience.
+This was chosen as it is a cute, playful font and appealing to a child user target audience.
 - It is used in the heading, on all buttons and in each game element.
-- To contrast with 'Bubblegum Sans', 'Varela Round', also from Google Fonts, was chosen for the instrcutions on the landing page.
+- To contrast with 'Bubblegum Sans', 'Varela Round', also from Google Fonts, was chosen for the instructions on the landing page.
 As this may need to be comprehended by a parent or guardian for the child user, a more standard font was chosen.
-- With the concise nature of the rules, a straight forward font was also chosen to contrast against the playful font used elsehwere.
+- With the concise nature of the rules, a straight forward font was also chosen to contrast against the playful font used elsewhere.
 - In that regard, a black font was chosen to contrast strongly against the pastel pink background.
-- The same was used with the remoaing numbers and 'Next Move' which display above the board.
+- The same was used with the remaining numbers and 'Next Move' which display above the board.
 The goal being to contrast against the numbers being input into the board.
 - The basis of the colour scheme was taken from the below:

 <img src=assets/images/readme/features/colours.PNG>

-- A pastel colour cheme was chosen, to keep the site light and playful.
+- A pastel colour scheme was chosen, to keep the site light and playful.
 These colours are often referred to as 'baby-pink', 'baby-blue' etc and I believe this theme is in keeping with the younger target audience of the game.
 - In the end, as to not confuse the site background, the green shade and purple shade were excluded.
 Although, they show up in the images displayed at the end of a round.
 - Some of these colours are darkened, for example, a darker shade of blue was chosen for contrast.
 A darker shade of the pink and yellow are also used when hovering over a tile on the board or one of the buttons, respectively.
  ## Testing:
 - As this project revolved mainly around the use of javascript and how it was used to interact with the CSS and HTML elements of the page, Dev Tools was the main tool when testing throughout the project:
-    - The console was used to test the results of functions wihout having to run them over and over again before committing them into the code.
-This was especially necessary with rehards to the functions that randomly generated values and objects.
+    - The console was used to test the results of functions without having to run them over and over again before committing them into the code.
+This was especially necessary with regards to the functions that randomly generated values and objects.
     - The console also gave indications through error messages as to why the site was not responding as expected while code was being written.
  - I tested the site in edge, chrome, & firefox & mobile to ensure it was functional across the most prominent browsers, ensuring it acted as it did with dev tools after deployment.
  - I used lighthouse to generate reports for mobile and desktop.
-My main concern for this project was the accessability.
+My main concern for this project was the accessibility.
 Results shown below.
 Mobile and desktop reports respectively:

  <img src='assets/images/readme/testing-and-bugs/mobile-lighthouse.PNG'>